Formas' annual open call 2018

 In the annual open call Formas welcomes applications within its three areas of responsibility - Environment, Agricultural Sciences and Spatial Planning.
 The purpose of the call is to enable researchers to address self-identified research needs.
-Formas’ Scientific Council will make its funding decisions on 9 November 2017, the decisions will be announced the same day on Formas’ website.
+The annual open call will open on March 1 and close on April 12, 2018.

 Formas annual open call is divided into three sub-calls